jordannholmes/FinalProject/README.md

 - MycoFlor (Hempel et al. 2013)
 - Mycorrhizal intensity databases (Akhmetzhanova et al. 2012)

-The main purpose of this program is to obtain data from the TR8 package in the R software and format in such a way that makes it easier for a user to find and organize information pertaining to a trait of a specific plant Genus, Species.
-For the purposes of this program, the input data is an eDNA / anacapa output table.
+The main purpose of this program is to obtain data from the TR8 package in the R software about desired species and format this information in a table.
+This is used to simplify and organize trait data pertaining to multiple plant species all in one program.

 ## Dependencies
-This program has two required programs, both of which can be run in Shell:
+This program has two required dependencies:
-1) Hoffman2
+1) Hoffman2: Shared cluster system, utilies by the Universites of California
-2) R (R Core Team 2018)
+2) R: Scripting language (R Core Team 2018)

 This program has one required file, located within Github:
-1) Commands.sh - Bash script containing the code, used for organizing a dataset to specify Genus, Species and creating a csv table with the desired traits of such list of Genus, Species.
+1) Commands.sh - Bash script containing the code, used for organizing a dataset to specify Genus, Secies and creating a csv table with the desired traits of such list of Genus, Species.
+Found within ~/FinalProject/Vignette.

 ## Program Workflow
 The flow of the program is as follows: